Cloud-SPAN/cloud-admin-guide-1-setting-work-environments/_episodes/03-configure-terminal-environment.md

 # 1. Installing the Scripts
 ## Download the Scripts from GitHub
-To download the Scripts, open a (Git Bash, Linux or Mac) terminal and enter or copy-paste the git command below (don't include the dollar sign `$`):
+To download the Scripts, open your (Git Bash, Linux or Mac) terminal and enter or copy-paste the git command below (without the dollar sign `$`):
 ~~~
 $ git clone https://github.com/Cloud-SPAN/aws-instances.git  ~/_tmp_cloudspan_aws
 ~~~